Information provided includes course descriptions by subject only.

-Students will learn principles and methods used in the control of pests found in the production of agricultural commodities.
-Preparation for Wisconsin Commercial Pesticide Applicator licensing will include: restricted use regulations, applicator safety, environmental safety, equipment calibration, and product label interpretation.
+Students will apply principles and methods used in the control of pests found in the production of agricultural commodities.
+Preparation for the Wisconsin Commercial Pesticide Applicator licensing will include: restricted use regulations, applicator safety, environmental safety, equipment calibration, and product label interpretation.
 Course topics also include: pesticide mode of action, interpretation of aerial photos, and integrated pest management (IPM).

 006-116 Introduction to Soils